-Fill out the key pieces of nation for each witness who is informally interviewed.
+inform Fill out the key pieces of ation for each witness who is informally interviewed.
 This form should reference the same unique number from the investigation request form so that they are linked.

 Example Witness Interview Form

 Form#:

-Request information about the WITNESS INTERVIEW FORM Sheet of
+Request information WITNESS INTERVIEW FORM

-incident.
+about the incident.
 For 1.
 Last Name: First Name: Middle:

 example - Home Address: City: State/Zip:

-Who was involved/ directed the Home Phone: Business Phone: Cellular/Pager:
+Who was involved/ Home Phone: Business Phone: Cellular/Pager:

-actions?
+directed the actions?
 What occurred?
 When did it Witness Statement:

 occur?
-Where did the incident occur?
-Why
+Where did the incident

-did it occur?
+occur?
+Why did it occur?

-Interviewed by: Date: Time:
+Interviewed by: Date:

 2. Last Name: First Name: Middle:

 Home Address: City: State/Zip:

 Home Phone: Business Phone: Cellular/Pager:

 Witness Statement:

-Interviewed by: Date; Time:
+Interviewed by: Date: Time: